How the Bucks emerged from Jabari Parker’s injury as the East’s sleeping giant

 Antetokounmpo marked the playoffs off his checklist in his second season, when the Chicago Bulls made short work of his Bucks in the first round, but this time around feels different.
 While the 2015 team sputtered into that series, these Bucks are marching into the postseason as one of the NBA’s hottest teams, all but assuring themselves of a playoff spot with a gritty road win against the East-leading Boston Celtics on the second night of a back-to-back on Wednesday.

-A win over the Detroit Pistons on Friday combined with an Atlanta Hawks loss to the Bulls the following night left the Bucks all alone in fifth place, and that seemed inconceivable on Feb.
-8, when they lost Parker, the 2014 second overall pick who was coming into his own after recovering from his first ACL surgery.
-Milwaukee lost to the Miami Heat that fateful night and then at home to the lowly L.A.
-Lakers two nights later, falling a season-worst eight games below .500 (22-30) — 11th in the East.
+A win over the Detroit Pistons on Friday combined with an Atlanta Hawks loss to the Bulls the following night left the Bucks all alone in fifth place.
+That seemed inconceivable on Feb.
+8, when they lost Parker, 2014’s second overall pick, who was coming into his own after recovering from his first ACL surgery.
+Milwaukee lost to the Miami Heat that fateful night and then at home to the lowly Los Angeles Lakers two nights later, falling a season-worst eight games below .500 (22-30) — 11th in the East.

 So, how did a team trudge through the February and March doldrums of the NBA season, in Milwaukee no less, and emerge even better after losing a burgeoning franchise cornerstone?

 For starters, Middleton returned.
-The 25-year-old who Kidd called one of the league’s most underrated offensive talents gave them stability, providing continuity offensively as both a second option behind Antetokounmpo and a go-to guy on the second unit, since the Bucks have been staggering their top two playmakers’ minutes.
-All the while, he’s brought the defensive intensity that’s also made him one of the NBA’s most underrated on that end, and that Milwaukee had been so sorely lacking all season.
+The 25-year-old, whom Kidd called one of the league’s most underrated offensive talents, gave them stability, providing offensive continuity as both a second option behind Antetokounmpo and a go-to guy on the second unit, since the Bucks have been staggering their top two playmakers’ minutes.
+All the while, he’s brought the defensive intensity that’s also made him one of the NBA’s most underrated players on that end, and that Milwaukee had been so sorely lacking all season.

 “I’ve said it all year long, but every team goes through some type of regression during the season,” said Middleton, who stuck around the team during the rehabilitation process, if only to ensure he would fit seamlessly into the mix when he returned as close to 100 percent healthy as he could.
 “But it just matters how much you stay with it, stay with the plan and not collapse mentally.
 We were able to find a way out of it, and we did it with our defense, man.”

-Indeed, Milwaukee’s offense — Kidd’s read-and-react system of moving the ball, finding mismatches, preferable in the post, and sending cutters diving toward the basket — and defense — a swarming scheme of versatile long bodies attacking pick-and-rolls, recovering when the ball swings and closing passing lanes to create turnovers — aren’t dependent on one or two guys.
+Indeed, neither Milwaukee’s offense — Kidd’s read-and-react system of moving the ball, finding mismatches, preferably in the post, and sending cutters diving toward the basket — nor its defense, a swarming scheme of versatile long bodies attacking pick-and-rolls, recovering when the ball swings and closing passing lanes to create turnovers, are dependent on one or two guys.
 The Bucks feature a healthy blend of young potential, established veterans and a 39-year-old Jason Terry acting as Kidd’s assistant coach in training.
 But they also have Antetokounmpo.

 “We were saying it wasn’t just going to be one guy that would step up and replace [Parker],” said Terry.
 “You’re replacing 20 points a night, and we had to do it by committee.
 Everyone has not only expanded their role, but really took it to heart.
 Obviously, we’d love to have him back, but the guys have done an outstanding job — especially Giannis.
 Giannis has taken a lot on his shoulders as far as offensively being the focal point, but mixing it up, being able to facilitate and trust his teammates and play off of other guys, too.
 He’s taken his game to another level.”